hdesai17/chemoproteogenomics/README.md

 The internal TxID is used in makeDB.R to match missense mutations to proteins

+>[!NOTE]
-:exclamation: In FragPipe search outputs, the 'Protein' column will contain the fasta header information; though, it is recommended to re-map peptides to reference databases for any possible tryptic peptides that fall outisde of the variant region (these will be limited in the case of 2-stage searches).
+>In FragPipe search outputs, the 'Protein' column will contain the fasta header information; though, it is recommended to re-map peptides to reference databases for any possible tryptic peptides that fall outisde of the variant region (these will be limited in the case of 2-stage searches).

 >[!WARNING]
 >For minimal (simple) FASTA headers, additional post-processing is required to obtain variant IDs after FragPipe searches.

 ## MSFragger command-line 2-stage search
+>[!NOTE]
-:exclamation: _The updated GUI is recommended over command-line scripts._
+>_The updated GUI is recommended over command-line scripts._

 Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.